-The City of Bellevue’s "Lake Lines" are a portion of the sewer system located along the shorelines of Lake Washington and Lake Sammamish.
-Approximately 14.6 miles of the lake lines run along the Lake Washington shoreline, which includes ten pump stations and eight flush stations.
-These sewer pipes are either underwater or on land adjacent to the lakes.
+The City of Bellevue’s "Lake Lines" are a portion of the wastewater system located along the shorelines of Lake Washington and Lake Sammamish.
+Approximately 15 miles of the lake lines run along the Lake Washington shoreline, connected to 15 pump stations and eight flush stations.
+These sewer pipes are either underwater or on land adjacent to the lake.

 This project is located in Lake Washington adjacent to the waterfronts of the following areas (identified on map below):

 - Hunts Point